Create a multi-zone universe with Kubernetes

 The following illustration shows the Overview tab of a newly-created universe:

-The following illustration shows the Pods tab that allows you to see a list of pods with their addresses:
+The following illustration shows the Nodes tab that allows you to see a list of nodes with their addresses:

-You can create a connection to a pod as follows:
+You can create a connection to a node as follows:

-- Click Connect to access the universe's endpoints to connect, as shown in the following illustration:
+Click Connect to access the information about the universe's endpoints to which to connect.

-kubectlcommands that allow you to connect to the pods, as shown in the following illustration:
+kubectlcommands that you need to copy and use to connect to the node.

 Connect to the universe